-Jaundice is caused by the normal breakdown of red blood cells.
-This process releases a chemical called bilirubin, which makes the skin yellow.
 Babies break down red blood cells very quickly, but their livers aren’t developed enough to get rid of bilirubin.
-This results in a bilirubin overload, which causes physiological jaundice.
+This results in a bilirubin overload, which makes babies’ skin and eye whites go yellow.

 Most newborns with jaundice will have ‘breastmilk jaundice’.
 This is when a chemical in the mother’s breastmilk interferes with getting rid of bilirubin.
 This type of jaundice usually sorts itself out without treatment, after several weeks.

-Jaundice is usually harmless, but a nurse or doctor should check and monitor all cases of jaundice in newborn babies.
+Newborn jaundice is usually harmless, but a nurse or doctor should check and monitor all cases of jaundice in newborns.
 Some babies have severe jaundice, which very occasionally can lead to deafness and even brain damage if not treated promptly.

 You should take your baby to the doctor if: